barisAtmn/ZQuery101/README.md

 - Out of box caching!!!

+- race : submit requests to two data sources concurrently, returning results from the first to complete and safely interrupting the loser

+- batchN : limit the maximum degree of parallelism for a data source

 - writing queries in a high level, compositional style, with confidence that they will automatically be optimized

 - ZQuery : Composable, General , Performant